What does it mean, 'inner' and 'outer' (popup)

 Water has no form, but it can fit in things, adapt, learn, absorb.
 It can also mean you think you're the tough one while having nothing solid inside yet, and then you're just dumb.

-Ideogram of the hexagram name: the upper part is weeds and a cover, the lower part a pig.
+Ideogram of the hexagram name: the upper part is grass or weeds and a cover, the lower part a boar.
 The weed is probably Dodder, which covers everything, putting it in the dark.
-The pig underneath cannot see anything.
+The boar underneath cannot see anything.
+Meanings: Immature, ignorant, illiterate, clouded awarenes, cover, a cloudy sky, receive, encounter, cheat, make a wild guess, unconscious, senseless, cognate with dream, dim sight, dim moonlight, obscure, dimsighted, stupid.

 Hex.4 is the contrast of 49, turning things over because you know how to improve them.